StewMacLean/Bonjour/README.md

 There is another issue that occurs fairly frequently - Segmentation faults related to the worker thread - Not in VM thread.
 I'm not sure what is causing this.

-In spite of these problems, by letting it run by shutting down to fire the callbacks I have been able to fully test the full sequence of calls:
+In spite of these problems, by letting it run by shutting down to fire the callbacks I have been able to fully test the full functionality of calls:

 1. Browse for service types
 2. Browse for services of one or more types
 3. Resolve a service to obtain its host name, port and text records
-4. Obtain the addresses of each service and also to 5. register a service
+4. Obtain the addresses of each service
+5. Registration of a service

 Please refer to the sample traces for further details.